How to Fix Your Nest Thermostat When it Won't Respond

 For more detailed instructions, please visit Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
-Nest says to try recharging and restarting your thermostat to rectify the problem and get it up and working again.
+Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
+Nest says to try recharging and restarting your thermostat to rectify the issue and get it up and working again.

 Symptoms of this issue include the following: